thewca/wca-regulations/wca-guidelines.md

 - H1b1+) [REMINDER] The attempt is not disqualified for reaching the time limit, due to exceptions for Multiple Blindfolded Solving (see [Regulation A1a4](regulations:regulation:A1a4) and [Regulation A1a5](regulations:regulation:A1a5)).
 - H1b1++) [ADDITION] The judge may permit the competitor to continue the attempt unofficially, but the attempt must be stopped and judged first, in full accordance with the Regulations.
 - H1d+) [EXAMPLE] Example: If a competitor attempts 10 cubes, stops with a time of 59:57, and has two time penalties, the time for the result is 59:57 + 2*2 = 60:01 (also see [Regulation A1a5](regulations:regulation:A1a5)).
-- H1d++) [EXAMPLE] Example: If a competitor attempts 10 cubes, and the judge stops him at 60 minutes, and has two time penalties, the time for the result is 60:00 + 2*2 = 60:04.
+- H1d++) [EXAMPLE] Example: If a competitor attempts 10 cubes, and the judge stops the competitor at 60 minutes, and has two time penalties, the time for the result is 60:00 + 2*2 = 60:04.